sakai-mirror/sakai/docs/install/readme_source.txt

 maven sakai

 This will run for quite some time with fairly verbose output, particularly if it's your first build.
-It may take 10-15 minutes, depending on your machine and connection speed.
+Do not be alarmed by reports of sakai jar download failures during an initial clean phase: most of the sakai jars will be compiled during the build phase, yet maven will still try to look for them ahead of time.
+A full clean, build, and deploy cycle may take quite some time, depending on the responsiveness of remote repositories, but a normal maven build of all the Sakai source should take roughly 15-20 minutes.
 Maven will download any dependencies into the local repository, compile the Sakai code, and deploy Sakai to Tomcat in the form of .war files in the $CATALINA_HOME/webapps directory.

 If Maven completes with the message BUILD SUCCESSFUL, you should be able to move on to the next step.
 If you are greeted with the report BUILD FAILED read the accompanying error message carefully to troubleshoot (see the Troubleshooting section).